 ered by the Fair Work Act.
-The Fair Work Act intro- 1989 (Vic) s 100). duced a small claims jurisdiction into the Fair Work Division of the Federal Circuit and Family Court of Australia.
-The small claims jurisdiction covers awards up to \$20,000 (Fair Work Act 2009 (Cth) s 548(2)(a)).
+The Fair Work Act intro- 1989 (Vic) s 100). duced a small claims jurisdiction into the Fair Work Division of the Federal Circuit and Family Court awards up to \$20,000 (Fair Work Act 2009 (Cth) s 548(2)(a)).
 The division is not bound to formal rules of evidence and procedures (s 548(3)).
 The

-ENFORCEMENT OF JUDGMENTS IS A POORLY UNDERSTOOD AND NEGLECTED AREA OF CIVIL Magistrates' Court of JUSTICE.
+ENFORCEMENT OF JUDGMENTS IS A POORLY UNDERSTOOD AND NEGLECTED AREA OF CIVIL JUSTICE.
 WHERE A PERSON WHO 'WINS' IN COURT IS UNABLE TO SECURE THE IT CAN UNDERMINE CONFIDENCE IN THE CIVIL JUSTICE SYSTEM.

-Fair Work Act also grants jurisdiction to a range of other courts, including the Victoria.
+Fair Work Act also grants iurisdiction to a range of other courts, including the Magistrates' Court of Victoria.
 A specialist list in the Industrial empowered to deal with underpayment claims valued at up to \$20,000.
 This orkers may also pursue claims through has applied to VCAT (ACLFTA ss 183, 189).
 Alterrelevant court and tribunal processes. natively, the Magistrates' Court has the jurisdiction Employees can access courts empow- to hear civil claims for debt (Magistrates' Court Act